 Agile retrospectives are a great way to continuously improve your way of working.
 Getting actions out of a retrospective that are doable, and getting them done helps teams to learn and improve.
 An overview of things that you can use to get value out of your retrospectives.

-Update on Pocket Book: Together with Luis Gonçalves I have written a pocket book on Getting Value out of Agile Retrospectives which can be downloaded from InfoQ and Leanpub.
+Together with Luis Gonçalves I have written the pocket book on Getting Value out of Agile Retrospectives which can be downloaded from InfoQ and Leanpub.
 The book is also available in paperback on Amazon and many other book stores.
 This book is based on our blog posts on retrospectives (see Luis blogs on retrospectives and Ben’s blogs on retrospectives).
 There are also local language editions available as eBooks in my webshop.
 We value your feedback, feel free to contact me and let me know what you think of this?

 Retrospectives bring benefits to Agile teams, they help them to improve and increase the business value to their customers and the company.

 The things that you can do in retrospectives to get business value out of them are:

 - Make the team aware that we look for actions that *they* can do.
 A benefit of retrospectives is that actions are defined and done by the team, teams become empowered by doing retrospectives and changes done by retrospectives will stick and result in sustainable improvement.

 - Focus on understanding in stead of blaming.
 I use the prime directive to assure that I approach people in a positive way, to find improvements together.